JannikXDev/Community/README.md

 # Contact Us 📞

-**U can contact us through the [Discord Server](https://discord.gg/WE43xjAxAy) by using modmail if u need help with bugs or have suggestions for Games!**
+**U can contact us through the [Discord Server](https://discord.gg/WE43xjAxAy) by using modmail if u need help with things or have suggestions for our videos!**